If there’s one word that has caught everyone’s attention in 2022, it’s inflation.

 Don’t Take on More Debt Than You Can Afford

 As rent, fuel, and grocery costs rise, more people are turning to debt to cover their costs.
-Credit card debt has been on the rise since April 2021 and is currently up by more than 15% from a year earlier, marking the largest increase in more than 10 years.
-At the same time, interest rates are rising and it’s becoming more expensive to borrow money.
+Credit card debt has been rising since April 2021 and is currently up by more than 15% from a year earlier, marking the largest increase in more than 10 years.
+At the same time, interest rates are rising, and borrowing money is becoming more expensive.

 “As Americans survive off ‘borrowed’ money, personal finances continue to be a significant source of stress for many consumers,” says Natalia Brown, chief operations officer at National Debt Relief, a debt settlement company.
 “With the heavy shopping seasons upon us including back to school and the upcoming holidays, we can only expect debt will continue to grow.”

 The best way to avoid high-interest debt, which is typically in the form of a credit card, is to charge only what you can afford to pay off and pay your balance in full and on time each month when your statement is due.
-Most importantly, prioritize building your emergency fund so you can be better prepared for unexpected expenses and don’t have to turn to credit cards or other forms of high-interest debt.
+Most importantly, prioritize building your emergency fund so you can be better prepared for unexpected expenses without turning to credit cards or other forms of high-interest debt.